lisa-lab/pylearn2/pylearn2/scripts/deep_trainer/readme.txt

-This directory contains a simple example to give you a feeling of how you can use pylearn2 by writing your own python scripts to train a deep model.
+This directory contains a simple example to give you a feeling of how you can play with pylearn2 by writing your own python scripts to train a deep model.

 Note that the best-supported method is to write yaml configuration files (see scripts/train_example and tutorials/*.ipynb for examples of this method).